CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/terraform-template-box.md

 We use a sample Basic Two-Tier Architecture in Google Cloud with Terraform templates to show how to create and launch a Terraform box template in Cloud Application Manager.

-Cloud Application Manager supports Terraform configuration **version 0.11**.
+Cloud Application Manager currently supports Terraform configuration **version 0.11**.

 **Step 1.
 Create the template**